Discord-Oxygen/Discord-ExpireBot/README.md

 see main Readme

 ## Invite
-see main Readme
+The "Beta Bot" is **not** meant for production.
+It will be offline most time. idk if I'll ever add an invite, but probably not.

 ## Contributing
 see main Readme

 ## Hosting
-Ppl who use dev branches don't need a tutorial :D
+Ppl who use dev branches don't need a tutorial :D<br>
-See Main Readme for a step-by-step tutorial
+see main Readme